History of Methodism in Sichuan: Canadian Methodist Mission

-Current situation
+During the middle 1930s, Church property in Lifan, Maozhou (Maochow), Weizhou (Weikiu), and Zagunao (Tzagulao) was largely destroyed by Communist troops, pastors and converts were killed, and most of the villages between Lifan and Zagunao were burnt by Communists.
+When the soldiers evacuated the Lifan valley, they destroyed the people's homes and dumped surplus food into cesspools as they could not carry off.
+After the Communists left, the Nationalist troops who arrived took whatever they wanted without paying for them.
+By 1934, the MCC had joined the Church of Christ in China (CCC); an annual general meeting of the CCC's Sichuan Synod was held on February 9, 1939.

+Since 1949

-After the communist takeover of China in 1949, missionaries were expelled, most church activities were banned, and all mission schools and hospitals were taken over by the government.
-Protestant Churches in China were also forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into communist-sanctioned Three-Self Patriotic Church.
+After the Communist takeover of China in 1949, missionaries were expelled, most church activities were banned, and all mission schools and hospitals were taken over by the government.
+Protestant Churches in China were also forced to sever their ties with respective overseas Churches, which has thus led to the merging of all the denominations into Communist-sanctioned Three-Self Patriotic Church.
+The China Christian Council was founded at the third national Christian conference in 1980 to unite and provide services for Protestant churches, formulating Church Order and encouraging theological education.
+In 2018, the detention of 100 Christians in Sichuan, including their pastor Wang Yi, raised concerns about religious crackdown in China.

 The history of Canadian West China Mission was largely forgotten by both Canada and China, and once suppressed by Chinese government not keen to acknowledge the work of foreign faith workers, until, according to Nathan VanderKlippe's report in 2017, "the past few years, [...] the story of the West China Mission is now being revived with a caveat.
 The missionaries are not referred to as such.
 They are, instead, called 'volunteers'."